saldivar77/application/Creating-a-package.md

 # Creating a package installed from source

 0. Create an empty file in `/usr/local/lib/crew/packages` with a `.rb` extension.
-If you wan't to add a recipe for a package called patch, name the file `patch.rb`.
+If you want to add a recipe for a package called patch, name the file `patch.rb`.

 1. Update the content of the file to conform with the following template:
 ```ruby